MentalCollatz/odo-miner/README.md

 Installing Quartus Prime
 ------------------------

-Quartus prime is required to both compile and run this miner.
+Quartus Prime is required to both compile and run this miner.
 It is currently available at
 <https://fpgasoftware.intel.com/> .
 To figure out what edition you need, check the device
 support list.
 To minimize your download, choose the Individual Files tab, then download only Quartus Prime, and the device support files for the devices you're using.
 Install according